Life imitates art as Pope Francis fights pneumonia while 'Conclave' he...

 “I’ve been refusing all requests to talk about it and a future conclave because I think that’s in extreme bad taste,” Harris told The Associated Press.
 “I really hope he’s got some more years yet.”

-Francis suffered a setback on Friday, after he inhaled vomit during a coughing fit and required non-invasive mechanical ventilation to breathe.
+Francis suffered a setback on Friday, and was placed on noninvasive mechanical ventilation after a coughing fit in which he inhaled vomit that had to be extracted.
+He was up, however, on Saturday morning drinking coffee, suggesting he was not dependent on the mask to breathe.
 Doctors said they need 24 to 48 hours to evaluate how and if the isolated episode affected his overall clinical condition, while keeping his prognosis guarded.

 All of which has made “Conclave” the film a bit too close for comfort in more ways than one for anyone following Francis' plight and concerned about what it means for the Catholic Church.